- Our Rides

-Chris Day embarked on an epic trail across Israel in November 2012.
+Chris Day embarked on an epic trail across Israel on the Tour Israel ride in November 2012.
 Here she shares her thoughts on this relatively unexplored country and how viewing it from horseback offered an interesting insight into some of the country’s culture and history…

 As I left Tel Aviv airport building the sound of the birds hit me.
 There are two trees either side of the doors and they were full of little sparrows, all tweeting like mad!
 What a lovely welcome to this country!